Anyone else have their heart on their sleeve? Or in their throat? Life has just gone crazy, with so much loss.

 - You don’t have a good relationship with family — or at least the relationship you want.

-- You see them slowly slipping away from memory loss, needing a memory care facility.
+- You see loved ones slowly slipping away from memory loss, needing a memory care facility.
 Or their physical strength is waning.

 - You’ve moved them in with you, and you’re glad to care for them — but it also means the rest of your life has changed.